 A bird who brings music and joy to your life deserves a clean living space.
-Regular maintenance and a deep clean routine of your bird’s cage are all you need to provide Tweety with a cozy home.
+A bird cage needs regular maintenance and a deep clean routine to provide Tweety with a cozy home.
 Your bird will feel pampered and loved by you while also enjoying better health in a sanitary cage.
 The key to easy bird cage cleaning is to stick to a schedule.
 Follow our guidelines to make the task effortless and give you more time to play with your feathered friend.

 Daily cleaning of your bird’s cage helps prevent unwanted infections and keeps your bird’s home in top condition.
 With everyday maintenance, basic cleaning of your cage is a quick and easy task that takes minutes to complete.
 Here are the steps to follow: